aaron-baluja/custom_photo_rotation/README.md

 - **Supported Formats**: JPG, JPEG, PNG, BMP, GIF, TIFF
 - **Aspect Ratio**: Images will be automatically resized to fit 16:9 ratio
 - **Screen Fit**: Images are scaled to fit your screen while maintaining aspect ratio
+- **Search Depth**: Images are found in the specified folder and all subdirectories

 ## Technical Details